rapidminer/python-rapidminer/README.md

 After writing the data set to the disk, you can use git commit and push to publish your changes to the remote project.

+For more examples with projects, see the [Project examples notebook](examples/project_examples.ipynb).

 ##### Running a process

 Use Studio or Server classes to run a process from a project, see examples below.

 ## Connections

 Connections in RapidMiner allow you to access external systems like databases, cloud services, social media, etc. With the Connections class, you can reuse connections defined in RapidMiner in an easy and secure way.
-Access all connections in a project, by pointing to the project folder:
+Access all connections in a project, by pointing to a local project folder:

 ```python
 import rapidminer